tylerclark2017/readmegenerator/README.md

 * [License](#license)

 ## Description
-This project was created to help us as bootcamp students create a professional README.md file generator using node.js
+This project was meant to teach us how to utilize JavaScript and Node to create a professional README.md file

 ## Installation
-Clone the Github repository and run the file from your command line.
+Clone the Github repository and run node index.js to run the application

 ## Usage
-To create a professional README.md file.
+To create a professional README.md file for a user.

 ## Contributions
 There are no contribution guidelines for this application.

 ## Testing
-Run the file in node to ensure it works properly.
+Once cloned, run node to see if it functions properly.
+It has already been tested by the author.

 ## License
-License
+## License
+    This project is licensed under the MIT License.

 ## Questions
+If you have any questions, please contact me at tylerc111@gmail.com.
+You can find more of my work at [tylerclark2017](https://github.com/tylerclark2017).

 ### User Email
 tylerc111@gmail.com